Alleviate Fall Allergy Symptoms with a Sinus Rinse or Saline Spray

 Histamine is a small biological molecule that plays an important role in the human body, involved with a total of twenty three different physiological functions.
 When the immune system induces histamine creation during an allergic reaction, it causes mucus production and inflammation, leading to symptoms such as an itchy throat and congestion.
 The purpose of antihistamines is to break down the histamine and relieve the symptoms caused by the allergic reaction.
 However, the medicated spray leaves the root of the problem in place—the allergen itself.
 The very name antihistamine should be a good indicator that perhaps the medication is in opposition to the body’s natural defenses—studies have even shown that they cause more problems than they help.
 Congestion helps your body reject the allergens through other symptoms such as sneezing.
 But if you use an antihistamine to relieve the mucus production, the cycle will persist.

 The key here is to stop treating your symptoms like problems and start working with your body’s natural defenses.
 It’s hard to separate the two from each other, especially when that itchy throat refuses to let you breathe normally.
-However, that’s where solutions like the Xlear Neti Pot, Rinse Bottle, and Xylitol Saline Spray come in.
+However, that’s where solutions like the Xlear Sinus Rinse with dissolvable rinse packets, and xylitol saline spray come in.
 Xlear uses a xylitol saline solution that not only alleviates symptoms, but tackles the issue at the core–the allergens.
-The hypertonic, xylitol solution, which is used in the Neti Pot and Saline Spray, pulls extra moisture out of swollen sinus tissues.
+The hypertonic, xylitol solution, which is used in the Sinus Rinse and Saline Spray, pulls extra moisture out of swollen sinus tissues.
 This moisture effectively thins mucus, helping the body relieve itself of the allergens

 Relief from Fall Allergy Symptoms